Table of Contents

 Grouping conditionals

-Grouping conditionals means you can configure a more complex boolean logic, where a row is imported/exported only if all (AND) or at least one (OR) of the included conditionals evaluate to true.
+Grouping conditionals means you can configure a more complex boolean logic, where a row is imported/exported only if all (AND) or at least one (OR) of the conditionals in the group evaluate to true.

 A table mapping can include multiple conditional groups for an even more specific filtering.